Absolute continuity of Wasserstein barycenters on manifolds with a lower Ricci curvature bound: Hessian equality for Wasserstein barycenters

-where $B(x,r) \subset M$ is the closed ball centered at $x$ with radius $r > 0$.
 This definition is equivalent to the standard one with respect to the Lebesgue measure after pulling $x$ and $A$ back to the Euclidean space through an arbitrary chart around $x$.
-In particular, almost every point of $A$ is a density point of $A$ with respect to $\operatorname{Vol}$.
+In particular, almost every point of $A$ is a density point of $A$ with respect to $\operatorname{Vol}$. \end{lem}